facebook/ThreatExchange/README.md

 ## python-threatexchange

-An all-in-one python Library/CLI tool available on pypi under `threatexchange` which allows basic integration with ThreatExchange including matching on publicly available data.
+An all-in-one python Library/CLI tool available on pypi under `threatexchange` which allows basic integration with ThreatExchange including matching on ThreatExchange data.

 ## PDQ and TMK Hashing Technologies